Find Your Router IP Address: Quick and Easy Tutorial

 3. In the Command Prompt, type ipconfig and press Enter.
 This will display a list of network information.

-Look for the IPv4 Default Gateway under the appropriate network adapter.
+Look for the IPv4 Default Gateway address under the appropriate network adapter.
 This is your router’s IP address.
 The entry typically looks like this:

 Ethernet adapter Local Area Connection: